 Whether you know what the song is about or not, it has lasted the test of time.
-Written by a young high schooler, launched to little fanfare and still confusing people when they sing it (I admit I thought he was saying “Like a Blister in the Sun” when in fact Gano is singing “Like I blister in the sun”), “Blister in the Sun” is that head-bobbing, foot-tapping alt-rock song that can still pack arenas as is proven by the band’s planned tour (hopefully) this year.
+Written by a young high schooler, launched to little fanfare and still confusing people when they sing it (I admit I thought he was saying “Like a Blister in the Sun” when in fact Gano is singing “Like I blister in the sun”), “Blister in the Sun” is that head-bobbing, foot-tapping alt-rock song that can still pack a punch after all these years.

 Photo: Fair Use image of the single